 Of the 30 Major League Baseball Stadiums, there are only 8 that have not sold the stadium’s naming rights to a corporation.

 - Wrigley Field

 - Nationals Park

 - Kauffman Stadium

 Old Vs New MLB Stadiums

-Opening for the 2012 season, Marlins Park, home of the Miami marlins in Miami, Florida, is currently the newest stadium in Major League Baseball.
+Opening for the 202 season, Globe Life Field, home of the Texas Rangers in Arlington, Texas is currently the newest stadium in Major League Baseball.

 Opening for the 1912 season, Fenway Park, home of the Boston Red Sox in Boston, Massachusetts, is currently the oldest stadium in Major League Baseball.